Lowest Mortgage Rate in Canada. Starting from 2.49%

 • An open variable-rate term at Prime +3% or 4%

-The lapse means you'll also spend needless time dealing with the details and ensuring your mortgage contract gets back on track (banks can be a tricky bunch if you or an expert broker is trying to blow an airhorn to get things moving).
+The lapse means you might also spend needless time dealing with the details and ensuring your mortgage contract gets back on track (banks can be a tricky bunch if you or an expert broker is trying to blow an airhorn to get things moving).

-What's the difference between an open, closed, and convertible mortgage?
+What's the difference if you lapse into an open, closed, or convertible mortgage?

-An open mortgage means you can make changes at any time, such as a larger pre-payment than is typically allowable or choosing a different rate type (variable vs. fixed mortgage rate) without incurring a penalty.
+An open mortgage allows you to make changes at any time, such as a larger pre-payment than is typically allowable or choosing a different rate type (variable vs. fixed mortgage rate) without incurring a penalty.
+Not all lenders offer this product for your interim renewal lapse, but if they do, you won't be locked into paying a higher rate for a set time.
+You'll be able to transition to your mortgage of choice once the renewal process finalizes.

-A closed mortgage means you can't make significant changes without breaking the contract, and you'll pay a pre-payment penalty if such a change is needed.
+A closed mortgage means you can't make significant changes without breaking the 'new' contract, and you'll pay a pre-payment penalty if you choose not to wait out the interim term to renew into a better mortgage product.

 A convertible mortgage is a closed mortgage that retains a penalty for most major changes, but allows the flexibility to convert to a longer term or different rate type.